-Today I will be giving a keynote address at the Open Compute Project (OCP) European Summit, where I’ll announce the contribution of the 2nd-generation Open CloudServer (OCS v2) specification.
+Yesterday I gave a keynote address at the Open Compute Project (OCP) European Summit, where I announced the contribution of the 2nd-generation Open CloudServer (OCS v2) specification.
 In January, Microsoft joined OCP and submitted the first OCS specification, born from our experience in our own cloud-scale datacenters.
 OCS v2 incorporates a number of improvements, delivering greater performance and more flexibility.
-In addition, Microsoft Open Technologies announced today the release of an open source reference implementation of operational management tools for OCS v2.
+In addition, Microsoft Open Tech announced today the release of an open source reference implementation of operational management tools for OCS v2.
 In all, we at Microsoft are very excited about the tremendous momentum we see in the Open Compute Project, and see it as an excellent community to foster more efficient datacenters and accelerate the adoption of cloud computing.

 It’s been great to see tremendous support from industry partners contributing to the OCS v2 design.
 At the summit, we will show an array of OCS v2 designs and platforms, including from the following partners: